 Teleconferences

-Teleconferences are a means to prepare input for sessions provided that the teleconference date, time, agenda, and arrangements are announced on the TG email reflector at least 10 calendar days prior to the teleconference date and that the minutes (agenda, list of attendees, and proceedings) are kept and published as WG documents within 7 days of the teleconference.
+Teleconferences are a means to prepare input for sessions provided that the teleconference date, time, agenda, and arrangements are announced on the TG email reflector at least 10 calendar days prior to the teleconference date, except for the Regulatory Standing Committee, which has a 5 calendar day announcement requirement, and that the minutes (agenda, list of attendees, and proceedings) are kept and published as WG documents within 7 days of the teleconference.
 Teleconferences may not be held more frequently than twice per week.

 Operation of the Task Group